 The panel discussion like the play, focused on mental health and in particular, how Black women cope with trauma, in a context of intersectional violence and invisibility.
 The panel discussion was pretty much led by the audience’s questions, comments and responses to the play.
 The audience composed primarily of Black women and the panel was entirely female and Black.

 I have never experienced myself as particularly strong but I know that story too and the impossible standards it imposes.
 This expectation of strength did not simply come from my family.
-I discovered early that there was something very peculiar about living in a world that imagines you as unbreakable when so much of your breathing time is focussed on surviving.
+I discovered early that there was something very peculiar about living in a world that fantasised you as unbreakable when so much of your breathing time is focussed on surviving the violence it casually throws your way.

-I was five or perhaps six when I first experienced that double consciousness.
+I was five or perhaps six when I first experienced something of that double consciousness.
 When for the first time I realised that there was a discrepancy between how I experienced myself and how the world viewed or defined me.
 It was after a silly dispute between children in the neighbourhood which got out of hands.
 One child who was being teased fetched her father.
-Unfortunately for me, I was not a fast runner.
-So while most of the kids involved disappeared within seconds, pretty quickly an angry father caught me, grabbed me by the collar of my shirt, lifted me into the air with one arm and, threatened me with a clinched fist with the other.
+Unfortunately for me, I have never been a fast runner.
+So while most of the kids disappeared within seconds, pretty quickly an angry father caught me, grabbed me by the collar of my shirt, lifted me into the air with one arm and, threatened me with a clinched fist with the other.

 It took the screams of a Black woman, a neighbour who happened to walk past, for this enraged man to release his grip on me, free me and walk away.
-‘She’s a child’, ‘she’s a child’ she repeatedly shouted at him.
+‘She’s a child’, ‘she’s a child’ she repeatedly screamed.
 I don’t remember the little girl’s name or what the argument was about but I recall that days or perhaps weeks after this incident, we were friends again.
 Such is the absurdity of childhood drama.
 Yet, that father had forgotten my vulnerability when his face turned red with heat and his fist was trembling with rage.
 It is clear that in that moment, he did not see fragility or childhood.
-And, I saw what he saw me as, in his eyes.
-I never forgot.
+And, I saw what he saw, in his eyes.
+I have never forgotten.
 Anti-blackness sometimes has a look.

 When I was hit by a motorbike a few years ago, as I regained consciousness, I recognised glimpses of this look on the face of the police officer who I saw comforting the upset driver who had hit me as I was left unattended on the road.
 I was then encouraged to get up and walk away from the site of the collision.
 This was after I had been propelled a few meters into the air, fell onto the ground and lost consciousness albeit for a minute or two.
 And again, as though the universe was looking after me, I remember a passer-by (a Black woman again!) who had witnessed the accident screaming at the officer ‘Don’t move her’ , ‘don’t move her’.
-I must have looked pretty robust (to the policeman) then too.
+I must have looked pretty robust then too.
+Clearly more robust than the motorist who had hit me.

-The constructions of us as superhumans, unable to feel pain or psychological distress has a long history which is rooted in slavery and in colonialism.
+The constructions of black women as superhumans, unable to feel pain or psychological distress has a long history which is rooted in slavery and in colonialism.
 It formed the foundation of the commodification of our bodies and of capitalism.
 This history has left an enduring legacy.
-Today still, there are few places where our vulnerability is seen and attended to because of perceptions that we are strong or fierce or resilient or whatever term en vogue, used to imprison us and to erase our wounding socio-political contexts.
+Today still, there are few places where our vulnerability is seen and attended to because of perceptions that we are strong or fierce or resilient or whatever term en vogue, used to imprison us and to erase our experiences.

 To account for this by alleging that we have some kind of ‘superwoman syndrome’ (I’ve read this a few times) which we need to be ‘cured’ of, is quite frankly insulting.
-So, to those who might struggle to see the link between social constructions of Black womanhood and smothered personal stories of sexual abuse, of violence or of maternal rejection or of distress, I would kindly ask that they consider the impact of social injustice on family stress and, of chronic stress on family functioning.
+So, to those who might struggle to see the link between social constructions of Black womanhood and silenced personal stories of sexual abuse, of violence or of maternal rejection or of distress discussed on the panel, I would kindly ask that they consider the impact of social injustice and unhealed socio-political and integenerational trauma on family functioning.

 Thank you for reading.